 How does my child get to therapy?

-Transportation to center-based therapies at the hospital or pre-school is provided for free by the Early Intervention.
+Transportation to center-based therapies at the hospital is provided for free by the Early Intervention Program.

 Can I have my child evaluated at New York Eye and Ear Infirmary of Mount Sinai?

 Yes.
-New York Eye and Ear Infirmary can provide your child with a free evaluation in the dominant language of the home (including Spanish, English, Chinese, ASL or Russian).
+New York Eye and Ear Infirmary can provide your child with a free evaluation in the dominant language of the home (including Spanish).
 Our evaluation team includes:

 - Audiologist for Hearing Assessments